Business travel in Australia: things you should know

 However, despite these variations in differences, you must keep in mind that the Australian sun is harsh.
 The country is known for being the region with the hottest summer climate and the hottest sunshine duration.
 For those coming from temperate regions, it might be difficult to acclimatise to this weather.
 To cope though, you must come with loose-fit clothes, especially with fabric made of cotton, linen, or silk, as these are known to absorb sweat.

 Also, don’t forget to protect your skin with SPF sunscreen and a moisturiser to keep your skin from dryness.
-Particularly, hydrate a lot by taking a lot of water when you are in Australia.
+Particularly, hydrate a lot by taking a lot of water during your business travel in Australia.
 Corporate travel managers should make provisions for these needs when planning employees’ trips.

 Know some Aussie slang